JuliaDiff/ChainRulesCore.jl/docs/src/arrays.md

 ### Reverse-mode Rule

-Like when deriving the pushforward, it's easiest to start from the implicit function \eqref{sylpfimplicit} than from \eqref{sylpf}.
+Like with the pushforward, it's easiest to work with the implicit function.
-We start by introducing some dummy $-Z$ and taking its inner product with both sides:
+We start by introducing some dummy $-Z$ and taking its inner product with both sides of \eqref{sylpfimplicit}:

 $$\ip{-Z}{A \dot{X} + \dot{X} B} = \ip{-Z}{-\dot{C} - \dot{A} X - X \dot{B}}.$$